samuelpsmith/CD-MCD/README.md

 # CD-MCD
-This project contains documentation for UNM's [Laboratory for Magneto-optical Spectroscopy](https://isco-op.unm.edu/centers/msl.html).
+This project contains documentation for instrumentation at UNM's [Laboratory for Magneto-optical Spectroscopy](https://isco-op.unm.edu/centers/msl.html).
 Our current instrumentation includes broadband steady-state Circular Dichroism and Magnetic Circular Dichroism spectroscopy.
-This project contains documentation for these instruments and for the data processing scripts used to interpret the data.
+This project also contains documentation for the data processing scripts used to interpret the data.

 ## MCD Instrument.